collinedwa/market-app/README.md

 ![analysis results](screenshots/ma19.png)

 ### "/user/invest" Invest from previous analysis:
-Takes session data and purchases each stock.
+Takes session data generated from /user/analysis and purchases each stock relative to its final weight in the table.

 ![investment results](screenshots/ma21.png)

+### "user/logout" Log out of the session:
+Logs out of the interface and clears session data.

 <div id='conclusions'/>